deercreeklabs/f1-seller-client/README.md

 ```
 ## SellerClient Construction

-All interactions between the seller server and the F1 service happen
+All interactions between the seller server and the F1 Shopping Cart
-via the SellerClient object.
-Constructing a SellerClient requires an
+service happenvia the SellerClient object.
+Constructing a SellerClient
-App Id and an App Secret, which can be obtained from F1 Customer Support.
+requires anApp Id and an App Secret, which can be obtained from F1
+Customer Support.
 Both the App Id and App Secret are strings.
 The App Secret should be kept confidential and stored securely.
 Here is
 an example of constructing a SellerClient using environment variables: